Inmate captured after escaping from Bronx barge jail, officials say

 Police say that Mordukhaev escaped from the Vernon C. Bain Center, nicknamed "The Boat," at 4:15 a.m.

-"UPDATE: David has been apprehended," the New York Police Department tweeted Saturday evening, without giving any details.
+Mordukhaev was arrested last August on charges of impersonating a police officer and robbery, according to NYPD spokeswoman Sgt.
+Jessica McRorie.

-It was not immediately clear why Mordukhaev was being held at the facility.
+In April 2020, Mordukhaev was allegedly driving a black SUV, wearing a police shield around his neck and carrying what appeared to be a police radio, McRorie said.
+The suspect allegedly flashed a flashlight in the victim's face and took $340 and marijuana, according to an arrest report.

-The 800-bed correctional facility was placed on lockdown as authorities investigated the incident, Thorne said.
+The 800-bed correctional facility was placed on lockdown as authorities investigated Saturday's incident, Thorne said.

 "No escape from our facilities is ever acceptable and we are taking every step to locate and return this individual to custody," Thorne said.
 "A thorough investigation into how this occurred is underway to ensure that this does not happen again, and disciplinary action, if warranted, will be taken at the conclusion of the investigation."